ZhongPengQun2/ZhongPengQun2.github.io/docs/English-Learning/Learning.md

 - interim
 - Please `be aware that` the upcoming 0.8 release has `undergone` a significant refactoring `in preparation for` the upcoming SPDX v3.0 release, leading to `breaking changes` in the API
 - respectively
+- there are more  changes to discover under-the-hood
+  - 还有更多的变化有待发现
 - Breaking changes
   - Breaking changes v0.7 -> v0.8
 - As of now